 We also observe the halo of glory on this triumphant cross instead of the crown of thorns, the inscription “IHS Nazare Rex Judeorum,” the Ascending Christ above the inscription (notice the index finger on the right hand), the “welcoming” hand of the Father, and the ten angels or saints in union with the resurrected Christ.

-We must be ready to forgive – “We must be ready to forgive, to comfort and most of all to love.
+We must be ready to forgive – “We must be ready to forgive, to comfort, and most of all to love.
 This is only accomplished by dying to ourselves.
 Life to Gospel means we are to conform our life to Jesus’ life.
-We are to turn the other cheek, walk the extra mile, suffer as He suffered, pray as He prayed, forgive as He forgave, love as he loved.
-To the Secular Franciscan these words are not only a motto or a beautiful ideal.
-The words signify our mission, our way of life, our vocation.
+We are to turn the other cheek, walk the extra mile, suffer as He suffered, pray as He prayed, forgive as He forgave, and love as He loved.
+To the Secular Franciscan, these words are not only a motto or a beautiful ideal.
+The words signify our mission, our way of life, and our vocation.
 It is supposed to be the mission and way of life for all who call themselves Christians.
 It isn’t easy or accomplished quickly.
-It is a life long work.
-That’s the purpose of our on going formation program.” – St. Francis Fraternity, Springfield, PA
+It is a lifelong work.
+That’s the purpose of our ongoing formation program.” – St. Francis Fraternity, Springfield, PA

 Roberto Pacilio – St. Francis of Assisi Newsletter, Assisi, Italy